 The Dendritic Agate, also commonly known as Tree Agate, is a mineral of the quartz family and is known for its tree-shaped dendrites.
 The fact that these gemstones do not consist of banded cryptocrystalline silica (chalcedony) means they are not technically an agate based on the scientific definition.
 They are popularly used as placements in amulets and other forms of jewelry and are used to promote self-reflection, health, and connection with nature.
 The rarer, green-colored forms of Tree Agates are also seen as symbols of luck.

 This post is all about what you want ever to know pertaining to Tree Agate.
-If you find it useful, don’t forget to click “like” and share.
+If you find it useful, don’t forget to do share.
 Let’s get it started!

 Dendritic Agates get their name from the Greek word “Dendron” which means “tree” and originally obtained their name from a Greek philosopher who discovered it over 2,000 years ago in third century B.C. along the Achates River, modernly known as Dirillo River.
 The cryptocrystalline patterns that are present in the Tree Agate resemble that of sprawling tree branches.
 These agates are also associated with good fortune as it relates to harvest and commerce.
 White agates are also seen as symbols of innocence and purity.